nanvel/blog/2017/11/trading.md

 Attention to profit - a sign of immature, attention to losses - sign or experience.

-Managing risks:

-- Keep 1-5% of account exposed to risk (use stop orders) per trade
-- Can be increased to 10% for small accounts
+Parts of risk management:

-- Backtest
+- Backtest and papertrade new strategies first
+- Cut loses short and maximize gains
+- Position sizing
+- Fuses

+### Backtest and papertrade new strategies first

-- Test new ideas with paper trading first
+Backtest.
+Test new ideas with paper trading first.
-- Bots should have fuses to stop runaway trades and handle errors

-Improperly sized positions affect the ability to be disciplined:

-- Sizing too large = more excited, frustrated, emotional, exhausted
-- Sizing too small = disinterest, boredom, sloppiness, lack of returns

 > Historical success is a necessary but not a sufficient condition for concluding that a method has predictive power and, therefore, is likely to be profitable in the future.
 >
 > Evidence-Based Technical Analysis by David Aronson

+### Cut loses short and maximize gains

+Money is not made on entries; profits are only generated on the exit or a trade.

+The primary tool to cut loses short is stop loss, and the primary tool for maximizing gains is a trailing stop.

 After a trade is entered, the risk/reward ratio is always shifting, and a trader must act based on how the trade plays out.